• HELOCs and home equity loans allow homeowners to tap into their home equity to access cash.

 • Why would someone borrow against their equity, and is it a good idea?

-• What is the difference between a home equity loan and a line of credit?
+• What is the difference between a home equity loan and a HELOC?

 • How can I decide between a HELOC vs. a home equity loan?

-Home equity is the current market value of your home minus any balances on loans against the home.
-This is the share of the home’s value that you own, as opposed to the share of the value financed by your lender.
+Home equity is the difference between the current market value of your home and how much you owe in mortgage debt on the home.
+This is the share of the home’s value that you own, as opposed to the share of the value financed by the lender.

 As a homeowner, you can access a portion of this equity by borrowing against it through either a HELOC or a home equity loan.

-Before we discuss the differences between a home equity loan vs. a line of credit, here is a list of reasons why homeowners may choose to borrow against their home equity:
+Before we discuss the similarities and differences between a home equity loan and a line of credit, here is a list of reasons why homeowners may choose to borrow against their home equity:

 • To cover an unexpected expense (like car repairs or emergency medical bills, for example).